Cheap Renters Insurance in Wyoming

 • Good credit score

-This determined our affordability score (60% of the total score).
-Other factors included company size and add-on coverage selections (10%), customer satisfaction score from industry research (25%) and financial strength ratings (5%).
+This profile formed the basis of our affordability score, which made up 60% of the total score.
+Other factors in our overall ranking included customer satisfaction from industry research (25%), add-on coverage and company size (10%) and financial strength ratings (5%).

 About Mark Fitzpatrick